-The Transferware Collectors Club (TCC) is pleased to sponsor an exciting new educational initiative: Transferware Worldwide Lecture Series.
+The Transferware Collectors Club (TCC) is pleased to sponsor the Transferware Worldwide Lecture Series.

-In a monthly program of online lectures, experts in the field of ceramics will present scholarly talks on transferware topics to include, history, process, makers, patterns, marketing and distribution, as well as special collections.
+In a program of online lectures offered four times per year, experts in the field of ceramics will present scholarly talks on transferware topics to include, history, process, makers, patterns, marketing and distribution, as well as special collections.
 The lectures, designed to have broad appeal to ceramic enthusiasts worldwide, will be conveniently accessible online via the Zoom format.
-A unique presentation will be offered monthly.
 Each session will last one hour in duration and will include time for a lecture followed by Q & A.

 Our lectures are always scheduled for 1 PM Eastern US time (New York).
 To determine the correct time in your zone, we recommend that you use this convenient website: timeanddate.com.